 2. Use “shatterproof” table dinnerware (cardboard counts) and a disposable tablecloth.
 The other benefit of using disposable dinnerware is you can buy a set that matches the party theme.

 3. Cut the food into small slices and make it as finger-friendly as possible.
-This is especially important if your young guests are only just starting to familiarize themselves with silverware.
+This is especially important if your young guests are only just starting to familiarise themselves with cutlery!

 4. Keep the food and drinks accessible.
 As adults, we often overlook how far children need to reach to grab things.
 Even the centre of the table can be a stretch.
 Make it easy for them to help themselves.